Office of Energy Efficiency and Renewable Energy, U.S. Department of Energy.

 Notice of public meetings and webinars.

 The U.S. Department of Energy (DOE or the Department) announces public meetings and webinars for the variable refrigerant flow multi-split air conditioners and heat pumps (VRF multi-split systems) working group.
 The Federal Advisory Committee Act (FACA) requires that agencies publish notice of an advisory committee meeting in the Federal Register.
-This document updates the schedule of meetings announced in the Federal Register on August 22, 2019.

 See the SUPPLEMENTARY INFORMATION section for meeting dates.

 The next several rounds of public meetings will be held at multiple locations.
 Please see the SUPPLEMENTARY INFORMATION section to find the address for each date.
 Please see the Public Participation section of this notice for additional information on attending the public meeting, including webinar registration information, participant instructions, and information about the capabilities available to webinar participants.